-Number of Families Expected To Participate In accordance with HUD guidelines, the HACN is required to serve eighty-two (82) FSS Participants.
-This number will be reduced by one with each subsequent participant graduation.
+In accordance with HUD guidelines, the HACN is required to fill a total of 206 mandatory slots with eligible FSS Participants.
+This number is reduced by one with each subsequent successful graduate.

 3. Implementation Schedule

 The HACN implemented the FSS program in 1993 as required by HUD regulations.
 The HACN will implement any additional subsidies awarded in the future in accordance with HUD regulations.